mnzaki/coolsoft-13-wiki/Configuring-Your-Environment.md

 ### GUC Proxy Setup
-For Ubuntu users, and users of Git Bash, you can create a nice little Bash function.
+For Git Bash and Ubuntu users, you can create a nice little Bash function.
 Open a **new** shell window, then:
 ```sh
 # use your favorite editor to open .bashrc
 gedit .bashrc